ON-LINE STUDENT HANDBOOK

 Men, please consider your sisters.
 Please do not go shirtless on campus.
 Use bathing suits only at a pool, gym or at the beach.

 Women, please protect your brothers eyes, thoughts and hearts.
 Showing too much skin or cleavage can cause your brothers to sin in their thoughts.
-Use a T-shirt if you use a two-piece bathing suit; one piece bathing suits is preferred.
+Use a T-shirt if you use a two-piece, or strapless bathing suit; one piece bathing suits are preferred.

-Please: pijamas are dorm wear, and are not appropriate for the dining room or classrooms.
+Please: pajamas are dorm wear only, and are not appropriate for the dining room or classrooms.

 4.2 Bare Feet Except in dorm rooms, please wear shoes or sandals at all times on campus.
 Please do not place bare feet or shoes on seats or chairs as this is culturally unacceptable.